• Homeschool Costuming

 May 15, 2008

-For years my kids struggled with their writing skills.
-My daughter couldn’t write cohesively, whereas my son was overly verbose.
-None of it made sense.
+For years, my kids struggled with their writing skills: while my daughter wrote incohesively, my son was overly verbose.

-Because IEW has an excellent reputation from slow learners to gifted students, and everyone in between, I decided to give it a try.
+Then I discovered Institute for Excellence in Writing, which has an excellent reputation for helping everyone from slow learners to gifted students, and everyone in between.

 The beauty of the program is that it teaches both structure and style in manageable bits and pieces.